The waves of uncertainty will be here for some time to come

 But the thing that links everything is, of course, the patient which is at the heart of everything I’ve been involved in, certainly for the last 20 years.

 You can do a lot with small budgets these days.
-There are over 5000 different tools and platforms to aid digital marketers, so it is pretty overwhelming to keep up to date with all the tools and techniques.
+There are more than 5,000 tools and platforms to help digital marketers, so it’s pretty overwhelming to keep up to date with all the tools and techniques.
 But digital content has really come into its own this year – so far today there has been around 3.8m blogs written and 4bn google searches.
 So make sure what you are putting out is rich, relevant and hits the mark.

 We need to be better at data science